Peace-Ada/Loan-Risk-and-Customer-Default-Analysis/README.md

 ---

-### Does employment status affect loan default risk?
+### Does a borrower's employment status affect their likelihood of defaulting?

 ![Defaults by Employment Status](images/employment_defaults.png)